lowcoder-org/lowcoder/client/packages/openblocks-cli-template-typescript/README-template.md

 ## Build

-Build current comp lib into a .tgz file that you can upload it to the Openblocks Comp Market.
+Build current comp lib into a .tgz file that you can upload it to the Lowcoder Comp Market.

 Before build you should change the version in package.json file.